waqqas7/Guftagoo/README.md

 ![guftagoo](http://www.mediafire.com/convkey/6a24/q1dqte0w6fca2iezg.jpg)

 This is a realtime chatting mobile android application developed using Java, Node.js & Firebase in Android Studio.
-Guftagoo is a basic yet fantastic app to connects with your friends and closed ones.
+Guftagoo is basic yet a fantastic app to connect with your friends and closed ones.
 Users can share text-based messages,pictures and files with your Friends.
 Private and Group chatting are enabled with status and profile fields.

 ### Link - http://www.mediafire.com/file/3zjsapx1gkur4e3/Guftagoo.apk/file